Anurag9507/spe_mini_project/README.md

 # Scientific Calculator with DevOps

-This mini-project was developed as part of the **CS 816: Software Production Engineering** course.
+This mini-project was developed as part of the **CSE 816: Software Production Engineering** course.

 ## Steps to Run